subasraj/flashpost-support/README.md

 - **Keyboard shortcut:** `Ctrl+Shift+E` (Windows/Linux) / `Cmd+Shift+E` (macOS)
 - Shows all environments with the current active one marked ⭐
 - Updates the sidebar, open request panels, and variable highlighting immediately

+### Quick Logs Access

+View extension logs for debugging:

+- **Keyboard shortcut:** `Ctrl+Shift+L` (Windows/Linux) / `Cmd+Shift+L` (macOS)

+### Rename from Tab

+Right-click any open request or environment tab to rename it directly:

+- Works for collection requests, history requests, and environment variables
+- Updates the sidebar tree, database, and tab title in one action

+### Sort Collections & Folders

+Right-click a collection or folder to sort its contents:

+- **Folders First, Default** — Folders on top, original order preserved
+- **Folders First, A to Z** — Alphabetical sort
+- **Folders First, Z to A** — Reverse alphabetical sort

 ## 🏃‍♂️ Collection Runner